 This is in the following section.

 Video provides a powerful way to help you prove your point.
-When you click Online Video, you can paste in the embed code for the video you want to add.
+When you click Online Video, you can paste.
 You can also type a keyword to search online for the video that best fits your document.